openMF/mobile-wallet/README.md

 ## How to Contribute

 This is an OpenSource project and we would be happy to see new contributors.
-The issues should be raised via the github issue tracker.
+The issues should be raised via the GitHub issue tracker.
 For Issue tracker guidelines please click <a href="https://github.com/openMF/mobile-wallet/blob/master/CONTRIBUTING.md">here</a>.
 All fixes should be proposed via pull requests.
 For pull request guidelines please click <a href="https://github.com/openMF/mobile-wallet/blob/master/CONTRIBUTING.md">here</a>.
 For commit style guidelines please click <a href="https://github.com/openMF/mobile-wallet/wiki/Commit-style-guide">here</a>.

 ### Branch Policy